Homa Shaibany

 Homa Shaibany (born in Tehran, Iran circa 1913), was Iran's first female surgeon.

 In 1930, she received a scholarship to study medicine at London University and received a bachelor's degree in anatomy and morphology.
 She received her M.B.B.S. in 1939.
-She was licensed by the Royal College of Physicians.
+She was licensed by the Royal College of Physicians in England.

 She worked in England until 1948, when she returned to Iran.
 She established a hospital for the Red Cross.